 The Operational Organization Structure is applicable to all Multnomah ARES Amateur Radio Operators (ARES AROs).
-It is designed to coordinate ARES AROs into geographically based teams.
+ARES AROs are assigned into geographically based teams.

 Due to the large population and geographic size of Multnomah County, the organization of the ARES AROs will be divided into working teams.
 These teams will be organized by operators serving a geographical area to foster coordination and readiness among the ARES AROs on a given team.
 This framework allows for a distributed responsibility for readiness and training at all times as well as providing the outline and initial response structure of ARES AROs in the event of an emergency.